International Business Week (BIP) at the IBA

 Location: International Business Academy, Havneparken 1, 6000 Kolding, Denmark.

-Registration deadline: 15th January 2025.
-You can register here.
+Registration deadline: 15th November 2025.
+Register HERE

 Project description